 Artificial intelligence is becoming pervasive in all computing applications.
 Autonomous driving is changing how we use cars.
 Industrial IoT is changing how we manufacture goods.
 Radical new business models are set to change our lives in ways we can’t imagine.

 Arm’s AI platform through the Project Trillium framework is helping to accelerate advances in AI.
 The efficient, scalable, heterogenous platform combined with a thriving design and development ecosystem are redefining device capabilities.

-As the demand for powerful compute accelerates, Arm’s common architecture supports diverse AI applications wherever they run: from highly capable cores and interconnects for mega compute power in the data center, to extremely power-efficient microcontrollers for AI algorithms in highly constrained, battery-powered edge endpoint devices, such as wearables and sensors.
+As the demand for powerful compute accelerates, Arm’s common architecture supports diverse AI applications wherever they run: from highly capable cores and interconnects for mega compute power in the data center, to extremely power-efficient microcontrollers and machine learning processors for AI algorithms in highly constrained, battery-powered edge endpoint devices, such as wearables and sensors.

 The Arm Pelion IoT platform, combined with Arm’s new class of advanced and ultra-efficient machine learning processors, is transforming the IoT into a global network of securely managed smart endpoints woven into the fabric of our digital world.